MURPHY O’CONNOR CASE. THE REAL STORY, BY MAIKE HICKSON. IL CASO MURPHY O’CONNOR. LA VERA STORIA, DI MAIKE HICKSON.

 This very omission of these facts by The Tabletis misleading and it is even a tendentious distortion, as if Nichols himself had promptly taken the initiative with the CDF in 2013.

-In light of these facts, it might be useful to ask Monsignor Robert Olivier – the CDF official who dealt with this case in Rome – as to whether he thinks that the proper protocol was followed at the time.
+In light of these facts, it might be useful to ask Monsignor Robert Oliver – the CDF official who dealt with this case in Rome – as to whether he thinks that the proper protocol was followed at the time.

 Let us thus restate that it was not Nichols himself, but the Bishops of Portsmouth and Northampton – who were dissatisfied with the way the CDF had handled the abuse case in 2011, especially in light of the fact that they never even met the victim in person – who induced Nichols to contact the CDF once more, in 2013.